d-a-ve/helpmeoutcrx/README.md

 # HELP ME OUT CHROME EXTENSION

-Help me out chrome extension is an extension for screen recording.
+Help me out chrome extension is used for screen recording.

+Download the files for using the extension locally here [here](https://www.dropbox.com/scl/fi/k3rv7lo73uv7gjr7v3b6v/dave-helpmeoutcrx.zip?rlkey=5yjewzb2m4l3xgqqkrhkepusq&dl=0)

+## Notes
+1. After downloading and loading the extension locally, you have to give the page you want to record a reload so the scripts for the extension can be added.
+1. This extension can only work for `http://` or `https://` web origins.
+Any page other than this such as `blob://`, `chrome://`, etc will not work.

 ## Build Extension